dvbuntu/barmpy/docs/source/barn.rst

 BARN Class
 ----------

 Equipped with a core `NN` class above, we can train the entire ensemble following our Bayesian procedure.

-.. autoclass:: barmpy.barn.BARN
+.. autoclass:: barmpy.barn.BARN_base
    :members:
    :undoc-members:

+Both `barmpy.barn.BARN` (for regression) and `barmpy.barn.BARN_bin` (for binary classification) inherit from `barmpy.barn.BARN_base`.

 Example
 ~~~~~~~